Nicki-28/voice_ai_agent/README.md

 - **Text-to-Speech (TTS) with Eleven Labs**: responds with natural-sounding voice.
 - **Adaptive personality**: the agent adapts its tone and style based on the person talking.
 - **Tone in responses**: each reply includes an emotional tone in brackets, e.g., `[calm]`, `[laughs nervously]`, `[excited]`.
-- **Real-time processing using silences**: the agent detects pauses and uses them to process responses with timeouts.
+- **Real-time processing using silences**: the agent detects pauses and uses them to process responses with timeouts (Silero VAD plugin integrated in RealTimeSTT)
 - **Simple memory**: interactions are stored to maintain conversational context.
 - **Direct backend integration**: the STT transcription is sent as text to the Sonar (Perplexity) API.